puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_windows.markdown

 ## Puppet Agent's Run Environment

-Puppet agent runs as a specific user (defaulting to `LocalService`) and initiates outbound connections on port 8140.
+Puppet agent runs as a specific user (defaulting to `LocalSystem`) and initiates outbound connections on port 8140.

 ### User

-By default, puppet agent runs as the `LocalService` user.
+By default, puppet agent runs as the `LocalSystem` user.
 This lets it manage the configuration of the entire system, but prevents it from accessing files on UNC shares.

 To run as a different user, you must specify that user when installing Puppet.
 To do this, install via the command line and [specify the required MSI properties][msiproperties] (`PUPPET_AGENT_ACCOUNT_USER`, `PUPPET_AGENT_ACCOUNT_PASSWORD`, and `PUPPET_AGENT_ACCOUNT_DOMAIN`).